Birthdate: 22 November 1946

 Hall's most memorable moment came in the 1970/71 season when he scored the dramatic winning goal in the FA Cup semi-final against Everton at Old Trafford which took Liverpool to Wembley for the first time since 1965.
 It was also his first-ever goal for Liverpool.
 Hall had to settle for a runners-up medal on that occasion but was a member of the side who lifted the trophy three years later against Newcastle to add to the League Championship and UEFA Cup winners' medal he had from the previous season.
 Hall played a big part in the FA Cup fortunes of Liverpool in 1974.
 Again Liverpool were in the semi-final.
 Liverpool and Leicester City drew 0-0 at Old Trafford and the replay was set at Villa Park.
 Hall scored Liverpool’s first goal soon after the start of the interval.
 He had just finished celebrating when Glover equalized two minutes later.
 Kevin Keegan and John Toshack guaranteed a 3-1 victory and Newcastle were an easy prey in the final.

 Hall played in all but seven of the League matches in 1974/75 but his midfield position was taken over by Jimmy Case before the half-way stage of the following season.
 He moved on to Plymouth Argyle in the summer of 1976 before returning to the North-West and finishing his League career at Burnley.
 He later felt he had made a "big mistake" leaving Liverpool so soon and should have fought harder to reclaim his place.
-Hall took on teaching and was a schoolmaster for a while but Hall returned to Anfield in 1991 to head the club's Public Relations department, a post he was in until he had to retire in 2011 due to health reasons.
+Hall took on teaching and was a schoolmaster for a while but Hall returned to Anfield in 1991 to head the club's Public Relations department, a post he was in until he had to retire in 2011 due to his battle with leukemia.
 A special presentation was made to Hall before Liverpool's Premier League match against Fulham at Anfield on 1 May 2012 to officially mark his retirement.
+Hall passed away on 16 July 2015.